mattbrendzel/simple-mvc/README.md

 ## Work Notes

-This project was started on Saturday, July 30 2016, and up until now (8/5) it's mostly been casual noodling around, with little regard for version control, testing, or optimal design principles.
+This project was started on Saturday, July 30 2016, and work was more or less abandoned in August 2016; I've reopened this project as of September 2018.

-Seriously, if this project had any more spaghetti or cowboy coding, it would be directed by Sergio Leone.

-In short, there's definitely still more to do!
+Work still to be done:

--   [ ] Add a data layer!
-Don't have one yet.
+### Controllers

+-   [ ] Finish making controllers abstract, so that all non-universal code lives in each specific controller file.

+-   [ ] Handle rendering within the specific controller file.

+### Routing and Views

+-   [ ] Make views truly routeable by parsing nested URLs and nesting templates appropriately withing `<$outlet$>` tags.

 -   [ ] Handle requests for static assets (e.g. CSS stylesheets, favicons).

--   [ ] Make views truly routeable by parsing nested URLs and nesting templates appropriately withing `<$outlet$>` tags.

--   [ ] Auto-load controllers (and, eventually, models) on startup by traversing the file tree.
+-   [ ] Serve up error pages in the event of an error.

+### Models/Data

+-   [ ] Define a model abstraction

+### App Management

 -   [ ] Further extend changes to the system's object model so that true inheritance is possible.

+-   [ ] Create a general error-handling system.

+-   [ ] Auto-load controllers, views, and models on startup by traversing the file tree.

 -   [ ] Add some kind of shortcut for resource routing.

--   [ ] Once everything else is done, add a command-line generator for creating new controller/model/view files.
+-   [ ] Add a command-line generator for creating new controller/model/view files.